Economics and Business

 Each master specialisation at Erasmus School of Economics has the same structure.
-It consists of core courses, two seminars and couple of electives.
+It consists of core courses, two seminars and several electives.
 The master programme is completed by writing a thesis.

 Those interested in the economists’ perspective on issues such as privatisation, corporate governance, market competition, government regulation, and corporate strategy, should choose the master programme Economics and Business.
 The programme equips students with an analytical mind for a career in banking, accountancy, administration, consultancy or economic research.

 - A University degree in economics and/or business economics equivalent to a Dutch university BSc degree.

 - (for international diploma holders) An English proficiency test (taken no longer than 2 years before application): TOEFL CB 232 / IB 90 or IELTS 6.5

 Read more about: Admission criteria Master in Economics and Business.

 If you have a bachelor degree that gives you a firm background in economics, you may apply for our master programme Economics and Business.
 The Examination Board will assess whether your background grants you admission.

 The application deadline is May 1.

 Read more about: Application Master in Economics and Business

 Please see below for information about the specialisations within this master programme.

 |Behavioural Economics ||Full-time||n/a|